Last Updated on September 5, 2018 by Michael Brockbank

 The health of the brain is pivotal for continued existence.
 Ambition, motivation, logic and happiness are only some of the aspects of the mind that are improved from health and fitness.

 A healthy body is more resilient to injury and illness.
 While there will still be times when a hospital visit is needed, being healthier reduces your need for such.

-For example, osteoporosis is the cause of more than 8.9 million bone fractures each year.
+For example, osteoporosis of the hip affects more than 10 million people over the age of 50 in the United States.
 This is a disease related to low bone density.
 Ones of the most common methods to prevent osteoporosis is through the intake of calcium, vitamin D and other nutrients.
 In other words, healthy eating can stave off osteoporosis.
 And that’s just one disease of many that is preventable through proper nutrition.

 In reality, many insurance companies give discounts and even cover preventative costs for certain health-related improvements.
 This is why smokers often pay a higher premium as well as those who are obese.
 For one thing, a healthy body is less likely to file an insurance claim.

 I’m not saying that you’ll become impervious to the common cold or be able to walk away from a horrific car accident without a broken bone.
 However, recovery time and severity of the incident are more likely to be lower.
 This is because the body is better prepared to repair itself whether the damage is viral or topical.

 Imagine what could happen if people were to focus on health and fitness when it came to innovation and business development.
 Would there be fewer fast food restaurants, or would they become something more fitting for health?

 As demands change, so does technology.
 A prime example of this is when you look at how far phones have advanced…and continue to do so.
 Another example of how innovation will change the world is the impact of wearable fitness technology.
 I love my Fitbit as I’m sure others love the Apple Watch and other company developments.